thejfry/ENGO500_Group1/TrilaterationNation - Proposal.md

 2 | | | |

 > To demonstrate feasibility, make reference to past research, pilot projects, demonstrations, previous experience, and reports.
 Evaluate the mitigation statements against the Project Implementation Plan for availability of resources and flexibility to address potential risks.
 If no mitigation is planned, indicate “none”.

+This application can be improved upon by adding, and augmenting the least squares estimation to a sequencal least squares, or Kalman filter.

 # Project Plan
 ## Project Team and Resources